hooyunzhe/AWSCloudPractitionerEssentials/Module_2/README.md

 - Save costs by paying only for the exact server capacity that's needed

 ### Multitenancy
-EC2 runs on top of physical host machines managed by AWS using virtualization technology. <\br>
+EC2 runs on top of physical host machines managed by AWS using virtualization technology. </br>
-A hypervisor is responsible for sharing the underlying physical resources between instances, also known as virtual machines. <\br>
+A hypervisor is responsible for sharing the underlying physical resources between instances, also known as virtual machines. </br>
-It also makes sure that EC2 instances are secure and isolated from each other. <\br>
+It also makes sure that EC2 instances are secure and isolated from each other. </br>

 ### How Amazon EC2 Works
 - ***Launch***